A 10-minute video summarizes this article: tinyurl.com/AFlatEarthModel

 There is an unresolvable tension in this community between claiming to be scientific by providing a model that will agree with naked-eye observations, and the need to reject disproof of this model for the sake of maintaining a congenial community that delights in sharing knowledge of a vast conspiracy and feeling the satisfaction of disproving conventional science.

-1) The flat-earth model predicts that the visual diameter of the flat-earth Sun will vary by more than a factor of 2 between noon and sunrise or sunset, which we do not observe.
-At sunrise or sunset the flat-earth Sun is much farther away than the 3500 miles at noon, so it would look much larger at noon.
+1) The flat-earth model predicts that the visual diameter of the flat-earth Sun can, depending on your latitude, vary by more than a factor of 2 between noon and sunrise or sunset, which we do not observe.
+At sunrise or sunset the flat-earth Sun is much farther away from an observer than at noon, so it would look much larger at noon (and the sunlight would be over four times as intense at noon), whereas in reality the Sun is so very far away that its tiny change in angular size from sunrise to noon is undetectable.
 Also, the angular size of the flat-earth Sun is very different when viewed from different latitudes, which is not what is observed in the real world.